Abhinav-Prajapati/pixal-judge/README.md

 * **Frontend:** Next.js 15, TypeScript, HeroUI, TanStack Query
 * **Utility:** Docker Compose, Alembic (migrations), OpenAPI (auto-generated client)

+## License

+This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.

+- **Permissions:** You are free to use, modify, and distribute this software.
+Commercial use is permitted.
+- **Conditions:** Any derivative works must also be licensed under GPLv3.
+You must disclose the source code of your modifications.
+- **Full License Text:** See the [LICENSE](LICENSE) file for the complete terms.

 ## Quick Start with Docker 🐳

 The easiest way to run PIXSORT is using Docker Compose: